-Fall events most (mostly) indoors this week
+Fall events move (mostly) indoors this week

 Bedell Performance Hall on the Southeast Missouri State University River Campus in Cape Girardeau

-Southeast Missouri State Symphony Orchestra will kick off the 24th season with the famous "Overture from the Barber of Seville".
-Guest violinist Sirena Huang will perform Bruch’s famous "Violin Concerto No. 1 in G Minor," and the orchestra will perform one of Beethoven’s self-proclaimed “best works” — his "7th Symphony".
+Southeast Missouri State Symphony Orchestra will kick off its 24th season with the famous "Overture from the Barber of Seville".
+Guest violinist Sirena Huang will perform Bruch’s "Violin Concerto No. 1 in G Minor", and the orchestra will perform one of Beethoven’s self-proclaimed “best works” — his "7th Symphony".
 This event is produced in part by funding through the Missouri Arts Council.
 Sponsored by EBO MD.

 For ticket information, call (573) 651-2265.